Wey and Godalming Navigations: Towpath collapse

 On 2 November 2019 the towpath bridge over the Tumbling Bay Weir collapsed.
 A temporary cofferdam was placed upstream of the breach, by Guildford Rowing Club, and the stretch between that and Millmead lock was drained to allow repair work to take place.
 In the interim the river flow was diverted through another sluice opposite the club.
 Metal piling was erected around the weir to allow work to proceed and the emptied stretch of the river refilled to restore the navigation.
 Refilling started on 15 June 2020 and by the end of the week the navigation was passable by boats once again.
 The opportunity was taken to install new sluice gates and a pre-planned fish ladder.
-As of July 2021, the towpath was still closed at that point.
+There was a dispute between the council and the National Trust over responsibility to replace the footbridge.
+In 2023 the National Trust agreed to take it on, albeit with no funding available at the time.
+In January 2025, the Trust announced that funding had been secured and that the new bridge would be opened in 2026.
+As of August 2025, the towpath was still closed at that point.